 Have you scheduled a field trip to the Seneca Park Zoo?
-Print out our Exploration Field Guide for your students to use during your visit!
+Print out an Exploration Field Guide as fun and interactive resource for your students to use during your visit!

 Think field study and fun!
 A professional Zoo Educator will lead guests through a thematic, interactive, inquiry-based experience!
 Expeditions take place in and around the Zoo and bring learning alive.